Efficient approximations of transcriptional bursting effects on the dynamics of a gene regulatory network: Results

 where $\avg{\cdots}_t$ stands for a time average in the stationary state, i.e. after long waiting times.
 This quantity is a measure of the amplitude of noise-induced oscillations about a deterministic fixed point.
 Where the power spectrum is analytically available, the standard deviation can be calculated from the power spectrum $S_P$ via the relation

-A derivation of this relationship is provided in the supplementary section \ref{sec:variance_derivation}.
+A derivation of this relationship is provided in the supplementary section S1.7.
 We can use equation \eqref{eq:spectra_main} to analytically predict $\Sigma_P$ from the linear-noise approximation.

-We analyse how the standard deviation of each model, i.e. the full model \eqref{eq:full_reactions}, the chemical Langevin equation \eqref{eq:CLE_main}, and the linear-noise approximation \eqref{eq:lna_main} depends on the burst frequency $\lambda$ for a fixed system size of $\Omega=100$ (figure~\ref{fig:std}A).
+We analyse how the standard deviation in protein time series of each model, i.e. the full model \eqref{eq:full_reactions}, the chemical Langevin equation \eqref{eq:CLE_main}, and the linear-noise approximation \eqref{eq:lna_main} depends on the bursting parameter $\lambda$ for a fixed system size of $\Omega=100$ (figure~\ref{fig:std}A).
 The theory derived within the linear-noise approximation captures the standard deviation $\Sigma_P$ of the full model quantiatively for sufficiently large burst frequencies $\lambda$.
 When bursting is slow on the other hand, significant deviations between the linear-noise approximation and simulations of the full model are observed.

 To be able to accurately identify the point of deviation between the models, we define the relative error to the full model